gprMax/gprMax/docs/source/input_api.rst

 The fundamental spatial and temporal discretization steps are denoted as :math:`\Delta x` , :math:`\Delta y`, :math:`\Delta z` and :math:`\Delta t` respectively.

-The commands have been grouped into six categories:
+The functions have been grouped into six categories:

 * **Essential** - required to run any model, such as the domain size and spatial discretization
 * **General** - provide further control over the model